cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-ecs.md

 :::info
 ## ECS Import Requirements

 * You’ll need to enable [enableExecuteCommand](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) on your ECS task, there is no way to add this to an already existing task.
+This is a hard requirement from AWS that cannot be changed from Cado's perspective or the Cado product itself.
 * Currently ECS acquisitions are only available on Linux based containers.

 You will receive an error such as this: